tc39/notes/es8/2017-03/mar-23.md

 DH: That seems like an obvious reaction to have, sorry.
 I'm considering these separate.

-BF: Your comment on being a recovering functional programmer.
+BFS: Your comment on being a recovering functional programmer.
 We have this already implemented and we're moving to a functional approach for reasons we can discuss.

 DH: I'd be happy to discuss that.